Chesty Sanchez: Fictional character history

 According to her origin story from Chesty Sanchez #1, Maria was born in a small village just outside Cuernavaca.
 Maria grew stronger and taller than any other man in her village, and learned to defend herself.
 She was discovered at the age of nineteen by a vacationing wrestling promoter after roughing up one of the local street-punks.
-Traveling to Mexico City, Maria signed on as luchadora and began her wrestling career under the name of Chesty Sanchez.
+Traveling to Mexico City, Maria signed on as wrestler and began her wrestling career under the name of Chesty Sanchez.
 Due to a clerical error, Chesty's first match was scheduled to be with the male wrestler called El Terror Negro.
 Despite the mix-up, Chesty won the match and thereby the respect of the lucha libre fans.
-Chesty became a popular icon of the lucha libre circuit until allegations arose that she had been cheating in her matches and illegal drugs and dirty money where found in her dressing room.
+Chesty became a popular icon of the Mexican professional wrestling circuit until allegations arose that she had been cheating in her matches and illegal drugs and dirty money where found in her dressing room.
 Unable to defend herself against such accusations, Maria resolved to retire and avoid the lime-light.

 One day while working at her father's store, Maria was approached by taxi-driver Pedro "Trompeto" Alvarez, who reveals that Frijoles de Oro is in need of her talents.
 As a publicity stunt, Frijoles de Oro hires both Maria and Trompeto to act as Mexico's first superheroes.
 Maria reluctantly agreed to don her former persona of Chesty Sanchez, only to help with her parents' expenses.
 Given a new costume, advanced technology, and sidekick Trompeto, Maria could now wage a war on crime.
 It was during her first adventure that she discovered the drug and gambling scandal that ended her career was actually the work of some jealous rivals.
 Having her name cleared and saving Mexico from certain doom, Maria was once again popular with the citizens of Mexico City.

 A cross-over all-text storyline with Ben Dunn's Warrior Nun Areala featured in Antarctic Press' Manganize, revised much of the character's background.
 Maria is never referred to as "Chesty Sanchez" but instead earned the name "Loca Sanchez" due to her short temper in the ring.
 Maria was discovered by the vacationing wrestling promoter when she was beating up a local boy who had spread rumors that he "had his way with her".
 The promoter did not sign her on simply because of her impressive fighting ability, but more for the gimmick of having a woman fighter beat a man in the wrestling ring.
 The scandal that ended her career is shown to be much more damaging, costing her family much more in legal battles.
 The story also incorporated other independent characters such as Richard Dominguez's El Gato Negro, Margarito C. Garza's Relampago, Carlos Saldaña's Burrito, and Laura Molina's The Jaguar.